evanminto/react-use-focus-management/README.md

 `useFocusManagement()` takes no arguments and returns an array with two elements:

 * A ref.
 The element this ref is attached to will be the focus target.
 * A function.
-When called, it will cause the element to gain focus after the next render.
+When called, it will cause the element to gain focus after the next render (as long as the element is actually focusable).

 ## Usage